trothr/blog/sir.santa/2024/20240223-you-have-received.md

 or branch location.
 I'll give you my PGP public key.
 You'll know beyond any doubt that it's *mine* at least as well as you know I'm the actual human opening the account.

+I know what's in that latest message:
+I had used my HSA card to pay for a prescription.
+The card issuer is simply confirming the transaction.
+And, again, it's legit that it should be kept private.
+But the level of effort is way out of line with the significance of the message.
+Give me PGP and the "work" (on my end) would immediately fall back to a proportionate level.

 ## More to Say